 - Reaching out to the community and building the ACLU’s base through tabling and participating in local festivals, such as the annual Pride parade.

-The below application will help staff and current chapter board members determine if you are the right fit for serving on an ACLU Chapter Board.
-Staff provides many formal and informal training opportunities throughout the year, so prior experience is not weighed as heavily as your commitment to civil liberties, to ACLU values of justice, fairness, equality, and freedom, and to service on the chapter board.
+The below application will help staff and current chapter members determine if you are the right fit for serving on an ACLU chapter.
+Staff provides many formal and informal training opportunities throughout the year, so prior experience is not weighed as heavily as your commitment to civil liberties, to ACLU values of justice, fairness, equality, and freedom, and to service on the chapter.
+Beginning in Spring 2020, staff will hold calls to go over the chapter program and what to expect as a chapter member.
+People who have completed the application below will receive information about these calls as they are scheduled.

-Please contact Tessa D’Arcangelew at email@example.com with questions about serving on a chapter board.
-If you do not think that serving on a chapter is the right fit for you, we have other volunteer programs which Tessa can discuss with you.
+Please contact Tammy Kreznar at email@example.com with questions about serving on an ACLU chapter.
+If you do not think that serving on a chapter is the right fit for you, we have other volunteer programs which Tammy can discuss with you.